Caves of Aruba: Huliba Cave

 The Huliba Cave (known as the "Baranca Sunu cave" also meaning "Naked Rock") is nicknamed the "Tunnel of Love" for its heart-shaped entrance.
 The entrance is through a steep and narrow stairway which dips into the cave.
 It has five entrances.
 At places, one has to crouch to see the formations.
 Flashlights are needed to explore the 300 ft long passageway, as it is totally dark inside the cave.
 The cave is studded with stalagmites and stalactites formations in limestone rocks.
 Two bat species residing in this cave include the Southern Long-nosed Bat and long-tongued Fruit Bat.
 It is interesting to watch when the bats, after sleeping in the caves during the day time, fly out in hordes in search of food.
 The exit from the tunnel is through a series of steps that are carved on the rock face and are quite risky.
 In one of the chambers, the Virgin Mary has been carved in the natural rock formation.
 Legend mentions about pirates inhabiting the cave to hide their treasures, though there is no proof to confirm this.

+Postage stamps recognition

+In a testament to their cultural and national significance, the caves of Aruba, specifically Quadirikiri Cave, Fontein Cave, and Huliba Cave, were honored with the issuance of postage stamps by Post Aruba in April 2009.
+This recognition serves as a symbolic acknowledgment of the unique geological and ecological value these caves hold for the island.
+The 175 cents stamp features Baranca Sunu Cave, the 200 cents stamp showcases Fontein Cave, and the 225 cents stamp highlights the entrance of Quadirikiri Cave.
+Such stamps not only commemorate the geological wonders but also contribute to the broader cultural identity of Aruba.